cyrilletuzi/eslint-plugin-angular-modern/README.md

 - New flat ESLint configuration (`eslint.config.js` or equivalent)

 > [!NOTE]
-> `.eslintrc.json` and other legacy ESLint configurations are not supported
+> `.eslintrc.json` and other legacy ESLint configurations are not supported.

+> [!IMPORTANT]
+> The default presets target the latest Angular stable version.
+Some rules may be unsuitable for previous versions, see below to adapt the configuration accordingly.

 ## Getting started